LifeStance Health Group (LFST)

 With over 6,600 licensed mental health professionals treating more than 880,000 patients annually, LifeStance Health (NASDAQ:LFST) provides outpatient mental health services through a network of clinicians offering psychiatric evaluations, psychological testing, and therapy across 33 states.

-• The good news is that its annual revenue growth of 39.2% over the last five years was superb and indicates its market share increased during this cycle
+- A silver lining is that its impressive 33.6% annual revenue growth over the last five years indicates it’s winning market share this cycle

 Why There Are Better Opportunities Than LifeStance Health Group